coryshain/cdr/docs/source/irftree.rst

 It is enforced simply by requiring multiple terminals to share the same value for the coefficient ID property.

-DTSR tree summaries
+CDR tree summaries
 -------------------

-In the DTSR model summary, the IRF tree is printed in string format with indentation representing dominance.
+In the CDR model summary, the IRF tree is printed in string format with indentation representing dominance.
 The ID of each IRF on the tree is printed on its own line, along with other metadata when relevant (such as trainable params and associated random grouping factors).
 For example, Tree (1) above would be represented as follows::